MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -ServerName

-Specifies a fully qualified domain name (FQDN) for the secondary site server.
+Specify the fully qualified domain name (FQDN) of the server to use as the secondary site server.

 ```yaml
 Type: String